Receive news via email

 In 2017, Harvesters completed its construction project at the Kansas City facility, adding 13,000 square feet to the organization’s cooler, creating a new climate-controlled area for packing BackSnacks and boxing bread donations and included a Bulk Repackaging Zone, where bulk dry goods like rice, pasta, cereal and flour can be re-packed into family-size portions.
 In addition, Harvesters distributed more than 50 million pounds in one year for the first time in its history.
 The Acquisition department also marked the milestone of collecting 750 million pounds of food and household products in the organization’s history.

 In 2018, Harvesters completed its renovation project at the Kansas Distribution Center in Topeka, Kan.
-Key components of the project included renovation of the cooler, expansion of the freezer, renovation of the volunteer engagement center, Hunger Education Center, front lobby/entrance and agency pickup and loading dock areas.
-Outside, the building receives a new roof and new paint.
-In addition, Harvesters received preliminary certification from the USDA to begin re-packing meat product donations inside its Clean Room facility.
+Key components of the project included renovation of the cooler, expansion of the freezer, renovation of the volunteer engagement center, Hunger Education Center, front lobby/entrance, and agency pickup and loading dock areas.
+Outside, the building received a new roof and new paint.
+In addition, Harvesters received preliminary certification from the USDA to begin re-packing meat product donations inside its Clean Room facility in the Kansas City warehouse.
 Harvesters also piloted a school pantry program in six elementary schools.